rtlee9/rtlee9.github.io/_posts/2018-02-11-Look-before-you-scrape.md

     return response.json()['Results']
 {% endhighlight %}

 Note this code is much more concise than before, as the response is already structured for us and we no longer have to identify specific data points from a large blob of semi-structured text.
-On top of this, we are no longer asking the server to send us data we aren't going to use so the response time is significantly faster, coming at a mere 0.2 seconds:
+On top of this, we are no longer asking the server to send us data we aren't going to use so the response time is significantly faster, clocking in at a mere 0.2 seconds:

 <iframe width="100%" height="500" frameborder="0" scrolling="no" src="//plot.ly/~ryantlee9/6.embed?autosize=true&link=false&modebar=false&logo=false"></iframe>